 Check Possible causes Problems that may result Star wheels on star wheel support Star wheels became dislocated when paper jam occurred.
 Dislocated star wheels can hinder paper feed.
 Sensors and actuators Any sensor(s) not working.
 If a sensor does not turn on, the related roller(s) will not rotate.
-Urethane section on the separation pad (Refer to page 4- 41.)
-The urethane section on the separation pad has worn thin.
-A worn urethane section on the separation pad can cause double-feeding.
+Separation pad (Urethane section.
+Refer to page 4-39.)
+The separation pad has warped or worn thin.
+A warped or worn separation pad can cause double-feeding.
 Encoder strip The encoder strip is stained.
 A stained encoder strip can cause a carriage drive error during printing that will stop the printing operation.